freshfrogs/freshfrogs.github.io/wiki/index.md

 ---

 The Fresh Frogs NFT Collection consists of 4,040 Frogs that are each unique and randomly generated.
-There are 32 different Frog Types, with 60 different traits!
+There are 30 different Frog Types, with 60 different traits!
 Resulting in 2.8 million possible combinations!

 - **Base Frog Types**

-    - There are SEVEN basic Tree Frog variantions within the collection.
+    - There are EIGHT basic Tree Frog variantions within the collection.
 They are the most common!

 - **Colored Frog Types**

-    - There are EIGHT colored Tree Frog variantions within the collection.
+    - There are NINE colored Tree Frog variantions within the collection.
 They are rare!

 - **Special Frog Types**